tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/智能分层存储简介_intl_en.md

 INTELLIGENT TIERING is ideal for data with unknown or changing access patterns.
 It offers the same low latency and high throughput as STANDARD while featuring lower costs.
 Users can change the storage class of objects with uncertain access patterns from STANDARD to INTELLIGENT TIERING as needed to reduce in-cloud storage costs.

 >!
-> - Currently, INTELLIGENT TIERING is only available for the Beijing, Shanghai, Guangzhou, and Chongqing, and Tokyo regions.
+> - Currently, INTELLIGENT TIERING is only available for the Beijing, Shanghai, Guangzhou, Chongqing, Tokyo, and Singapore regions.
 > - INTELLIGENT TIERING is a standalone storage class that will incur storage usage fees.
-For detailed pricing, please see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
+For detailed pricing, see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
 >

 ## Advantages